Calibrated Forecasting and Persuasion: Introduction

 \textbf{Calibration and Expert Testing:} The initial focus of this literature has been to design a statistical test that can distinguish between an informed expert, who knows the data-generating process, and an uninformed expert, who does not.
 The calibration test is an objective and popular criterion for evaluating experts.
-However, \cite{FosterVohra} show that even an uninformed expert can pass the calibration test.
-Despite this, calibration is crucial for decision-making based on forecasts (see \citep{foster2021forecast}).
-Our contribution is to introduce the calibration test as a heuristic for decision-making.
-We characterize the extent of strategic forecasting when the calibration test is used to determine the credibility of the expert.
-In line with the literature, we compare the payoffs that an informed and uninformed expert can achieve for a given process.
-Our work is related to \cite{EcheniqueShmayaFool}, \cite{gradwohlsalant2011buy} and \cite{OlszewskiPeskiPA}, which also examines the expert's forecasts in the context of a decision problem.
-They show that a test exists which passes the informed expert, and if an uninformed expert also passes this test, her forecasts do not lead to unfavorable outcomes.
-Calibration also has important applications in machine learning (see \citep{guptaramdas}).
+However, \cite{FosterVohra} show that even an uninformed expert can pass the calibration test for any process.
+Despite this, calibration is crucial for decision-making based on forecasts \citep{foster2021forecast}.
+We build on this literature by exploring the use of the calibration test as a heuristic for decision-making.
+Specifically, we characterize the extent of strategic forecasting when the calibration test is used to determine the credibility of the expert.
+We compare the payoffs that an informed and an uninformed expert can achieve for a given process.
+Our work is related to \cite{EcheniqueShmayaFool}, \cite{gradwohlsalant2011buy} and \cite{OlszewskiPeskiPA}, who also examine forecasting in the context of a decision problem.
+They show that there is a test that an informed expert passes, enabling the decision-maker to benefit from their advice.
+Conversely, if an uninformed expert also passes, their forecasts do not cause significant harm.
+Calibration also has important applications in machine learning (see \citealp{guptaramdas}).
 We refer curious readers to \cite{foster2013calibration} and \cite{CalibrationExpertTesting} for comprehensive surveys on this topic. \\